How long is your lead time and shipping?

 Included are safety instructions for any upcycled vessel on the recommended maximum burn time and advice not to allow the wicks to burn right to the bottom in the case of some vessels, along with standard candle safety advisory.

-Soy wax burns at a much lower temperature than paraffin wax and so does not heat the containers as much, which is why in upcycled containers its best not to burn the candle right down to the end and always leave a small amount of wax.
+Vegetable/natural waxes burn at a much lower temperature than paraffin wax and so do not heat the containers as much, which is why in upcycled containers its best not to burn the candle right down to the end and always leave a small amount of wax.